metrorailings/OwlBlog/content/posts/2022-circa-millions-week-10-picks.md

 The other lesson - add Andy Dalton to the list of quarterbacks who deserve to be on my shitlist for primetime games.
 No mas, Andy.

 ***

+### Seahawks @ Buccaneers (-3)

+***

+##### _Streaks_

+Seahawks - 4W
+Bucccaneers - 1W

+Both teams are coming off morale-boosting victories, the Seahawks finishing a sweep on their rival Cardinals and the Buccaneers finally halting a losing skid last week with a last-second comeback against the Rams.

+##### _Injuries_

+Tampa Bay may have a few points of concern, but the only name worth watching here is Mike Evans.
+If Evans is out, Brady is down his best weapon.

+For the Seahawks, it's worth keeping an eye on Marquise Goodwin.

+##### _Weather_

+Uneventful weather that shouldn't play much a role in deciding this game

+##### _History_

+No relevant recent history is there to explore between these two organization or their key coaches.

+***

+### Seahawks +3

+***

+How are the Buccaneers favored here?
+Why do oddsmakers have these Seahawks still slotted so low on their rankings?

+Seattle has been playing fantastic this year on both sides of the ball.
+Nowhere was this more evident than last week in Arizona, when the Seahawks registered three touchdowns after Geno Smith threw a humiliating pick-six that would have likely sapped the morale of lesser teams on the road.
+This Seattle team has a winner's mindset absent in so many other teams this season, Tampa Bay included.
+Sure, the Buccaneers won last week, but it was against an uninspiring Rams team that did virtually everything in its power to give that game away.
+These Seahawks put up a much more impressive performance against an Arizona team with more offensive potential.

+I know Geno Smith has shown susceptibility to the blitz.
+Unfortunately for him, few people understand the intricacies of blitzing better than Todd Bowles.
+So do expect some pressure to be mounted against Geno here.
+That being said, the McVay style of offense Seattle has adopted has seen resounding success against Tampa Bay over the past couple years.
+I know McVay's club lost last week against these Buccaneers, but one can argue that the reason Los Angeles wasn't able to escape with a victory last week is because they seem to have changed dramatically on offense - instead of being a quick-strike offense loaded with crossing concepts, the Rams are playing a much more traditional form of dropback football that simply isn't working for them.
+Seattle, meanwhile, is running a carbon copy of the McVay offense that is serving them incredibly well.

+***